List of Transjakarta corridors: Inner city feeder

 Previously named Bus Kota Terintegrasi Busway/BKTB (Busway Integrated City Bus), the inner city feeder bus network serves for middle to upper-economy passengers in certain satellite districts in Jakarta.
 Outside the dedicated Transjakarta busway lanes, passengers can board these buses using standard bus stops without the need for raised platforms.
 These routes were mainly operated by Kopaja, however since the introduction of a new Transjakarta low-entry bus fleet, operating under the name Metrotrans, the routes can be operated by any appointed Transjakarta contractor.
 Some routes are also operated by special buses with both kerb-level entry and busway-level entry, either operated by Kopaja with their buses under the Transjakarta brand, or by a specialised Transjakarta fleet operating under the name Minitrans.

-Pantai Indah Kapuk – Monas BKTB is the first inner city feeder route, which is also integrated with Corridors 1 and 12.
-Starting on January 4, 2016, all 6 BKTB buses would be replaced by 20 mid-size buses like Kopaja buses with the tariff is decreased to Rp 3,500 (from Rp 6,000 previously) same as other Transjakarta Regular buses tariff.
+Pantai Indah Kapuk – Monas BKTB is the first inner city feeder route opened in 2014, which is also integrated with corridors 1 and 12.
+Starting on January 4, 2016, all 6 BKTB buses would be replaced by 20 mid-size buses like Kopaja buses with the tariff is decreased to Rp 3,500 (from Rp 6,000 previously), the same as other Transjakarta regular buses tariff.
 The route is also extended to Pantai Indah Kapuk – Waduk Pluit – Monas – Balai Kota and renamed as Route 1A until present day.
 Starting on April 23, 2024, the route operates from 05:00 to 23:00, unlike other routes that mostly available until 22:00.

-The routes that are partially integrated with the BRT system are: